Rechnungswesen

 • Current tax issues

-• Areas of application for AI in accounting
+• Applications of AI in accounting

-• ESG reporting and experiences from the user's perspective
+• ESG reporting and user experiences

 • Panel: BCBS 239 – Best Practice